There are several factors that you must consider when you are hunting for your next home.

 What are Manufactured and Mobile Homes?

 Like condos and apartments, manufactured and mobile home share many attributes.
 Mobile homes are factory-built homes that can be moved from one location to another.
-While a manufactured home has the same basic structure, it must meet safety and health standards set by the Department of Housing and Urban Development (HUD) in the ‘70s and ‘90s.
+While a manufactured home has the same basic structure, it must meet safety and health standards set by the Department of Housing and Urban Development (HUD).
 As such, manufactured homes are simply newer versions of mobile homes.

-Furthermore, this type of housing costs significantly less than traditional homes.
-This is why it is a great option for families with low incomes.
+Furthermore, this type of housing typically costs significantly less than traditional homes.
+This is why it can be a great option for families with low incomes.
 However, it is important to note that there are zoning restrictions that limit when and where you can keep your home.

 How to Buy a Home

 Once you know what you are looking for, the first step in the process is creating a realistic budget.
-When homebuyers think of the costs associated with buying a home, they often think of the sale price only.
+When homebuyers think of the costs associated with buying a home, (learn more here) they often think of the sale price only.
 However, there are numerous costs to consider.

 - Application fee